Aminoid/Python_Utilities/README.md

 # Python_Utilities
-Python Scripts for handling redundant jobs
+Python Scripts for handling redundant jobs.
 These have dependencies on python libraries which can be easily installed via pip

 1. youtube-playlist-downloader (downloads all the videos in a youtube playlist) -- Has dependencies on httplib2, argparse, pytube and urllib.